Skip to content

 ✦ Variation Between Slabs

-That unique veining I mentioned?
-It also means the sample you see might not match the actual slab perfectly.
+That unique veining also means the sample you see might not match the actual slab perfectly.
+This is why I always tell clients to choose their specific slabs in person at our Southborough showroom.

-This is why I always tell clients to choose your specific slabs in person at our Southborough showroom.
 I've seen too many people disappointed because they picked from a small sample.
 What you see in a 4x4 inch piece won't capture the full movement of a 10-foot slab.

 ✦ Some "Quartzites" Aren't Actually Quartzite